The Waldo Moment: Episode rankings

 Additionally, the episode was rated 21st of 22 (excluding Bandersnatch) by reviewers at IndieWire, and 16th of 19 by Eric Anthony Glover of Entertainment Tonight, who ranked episodes from the first four series.
-Proma Khosla of Mashable ranked the 22 Black Mirror instalments excluding Bandersnatch by tone, concluding that "The Waldo Moment" is the most pessimistic episode of the show.
+Proma Khosla of Mashable ranked the 22 Black Mirror instalments excluding Bandersnatch by tone, concluding that "The Waldo Moment" is the most pessimistic episode of the show "if only because it became reality".
 Other critics ranked the 13 episodes in Black Mirror's first three series, where "The Waldo Moment" placed as follows: